 We arrived at midday on market day and the town was buzzing.
 The children were instructed to stay close and the dog was kept on a short leash.
 Slowly, slowly, we made our way through the throngs of people until a local bakery caught our eye.
-Joëlle ventured in and returned with a huge selection of amazing savoury and sweet Asturian pastries.
-By luck there was an empty bench by the fishing port, and there we had an impromptu picnic, overlooking the colourful boats and clear blue water.
+Joëlle ventured in and returned with a huge selection of tempting savoury and sweet Asturian pastries.
+By luck there was an empty bench by the fishing port, and there we had an impromptu picnic, overlooking the cartoon-colourful boats and clear blue water.
 The sun came out.
 Our day had only just begun, but we felt like we had already achieved something.

 To Luarca – on foot

 After having spent a couple of weeks in bone-dry Portugal, the cooler and more humid air of the Spanish Costa Verde (“green coast”) was a refreshing change.
 Our base – the excellent Camping Playa de Taurán – was exactly the sort of the campsite that we dream of finding; small, well-managed, independent, plenty of things to keep the kids occupied and – best of all – spectacularly located on a rocky headland overlooking the wild Atlantic Ocean.
 From it, a steep path led down to a semi-stony beach in a sheltered bay, perfect for the kids to go sea swimming and create strange sand creatures directly from their imaginations.

 Today we had decided to walk to Luarca, a seaside town only a few kilometres away.
 Many parents believe that young kids don’t enjoy hikes, but we find that the slow pace of a day out on foot is perfect for young, curious minds*.
 Kids are brilliant at finding unusual and interesting things along the way, and today’s “treasures” included the largest caterpillar we had ever seen, several unusual stones, and a dead hedgehog (squashed) and rat (intact) lying mysteriously side-by-side.